by Dave’s Repair Service, All Rights Reserved

 elements using screw terminals, be sure to support the terminal with a

 the terminals are tight, just bolt it back in.
 Power up and set it to bake,

 being sure the new element has no 'hot spots' (glowing a lot more than

 the rest of the element).
 You're done!

-Also, if you have any topics you’d like to see discussed here or covered in an online article, let me know and I’ll do my best to oblige.
+If you have any topics you’d like to see discussed here or covered in an online article, let me know and I’ll do my best to oblige.
 The website is a resource I'm excited about, because it allows a lot more flexibility and detail than email.
 It's a lot easier, for example, to use photos to illustrate something in a web document than via email.